Skip to main content

 Journal of Surgical Simulation

-Bolton, William, Noel Aruparayil, Ibrahim Bundu, Bonnie Cundill, Tom Pike, Rosemary Darwood, Julian Scott, Julia Brown, David Jayne, and Room 7.19.
+Bolton, William S., Noel Aruparayil, Ibrahim Bundu, Bonnie Cundill, Tom Pike, Rosemary Darwood, Julian Scott, Julia Brown, and David Jayne.
 2024.
 “VITAL: An IDEAL Stage 2b Feasibility Study of a Randomised Controlled Trial Evaluating Whether Virtual Reality Technology Can Improve Surgical Training in Sierra Leone.”
 Journal of Surgical Simulation 10 (1): 59–68. https://doi.org/10.1102/2051-7726.2023.0008.

 View more stats